 Self-reliance is smoke and mirrors.
 It is a sham.
 It’s a form of insanity to pretend to be something you are not.
 You, like me, are broken and depraved (Romans 3:23).
 You are unable and incapable of successfully accomplishing and sustaining anything outside of God’s proactive intervention and provision (1 Corinthians 4:7; Ephesians 2:1–9).

 You are God-dependent whether you want to admit it or not.
-The world is clamoring to promote themselves while trying to prove to anyone who will listen how they have it all together because they have tapped into their true selves and achieved their definition of greatness.
+The people in the world are clamoring to promote themselves while trying to prove to anyone who will listen how they have it all together because they have tapped into their true selves and achieved their definition of greatness.

 While they may want to impress or give the appearance of being impressive, they are hopeless and bankrupt, frantically resisting humanity’s collective death march (Genesis 2:16–17).
 Real success has never been through self-effort, self-esteem, or self-reliance—three lifestyles that lead to competitive individualism.

 “The sacrifices of God are a broken spirit; a broken and contrite heart, O God, you will not despise” (Psalm 51:17).